Leon Abbott: Career

+During the 1974–75 season, Abbott was the head coach and general manager of the Austin Mavericks.
+In 1975, he agreed to coach University of Alberta for one season while Clare Drake was on a leave of absence coaching the Edmonton Oilers.

-After the season Abbott returned to his undergraduate alma mater, Alberta, and assumed head coaching duties until he was offered a third NCAA job, this time by St. Lawrence.
+In 1976, he was offered a third NCAA job, this time by St. Lawrence.
 The Saints had been slipping in the standings and were looking for someone to return them to their earlier glory but bringing Abbott back to Canton didn't work out as expected.
 In three seasons Abbott posted a record of 28-59-2, finishing well out of the conference playoffs each year.
 Things began to look up at the beginning of his fourth campaign as the Saints won their first three contests, but everything went south after as they dropped eight straight matches.
 The final straw was a 12-3 trouncing by Clarkson on December 1 after which Abbott stepped down as head coach.

+From 1980 to 1991, Abbott was the athletic director at Mount Allison University in Sackville, New Brunswick, Canada.
+From 1988 to 1990, he was also president of the Canadian Interuniversity Athletic Union.